-E. Investigative Inquiry and Informational Book project (submit on Blackboard and hard copy)
+E. Investigative Inquiry and Informational Book Project (submit on Blackboard and hard copy)

 The research report is a very important part of classroom students' learning of nonfiction material.
 During class you will be presented with information on successful ways for students to incorporate nonfiction text features into the process of report writing.
-Course students in pairs will work on organization to complete this project in class as well as out of class.
-Project will include investigating a topic and going through the writing process to publish an informational text.
-Pairs will then submit the final product of the process and present in class.
+In pairs,